 - (a) Resolution declaring property not needed for public use.
-The city commission, shall adopt a resolution at a regular meeting of the city commission particular describing the land by metes and bounds, reference to a recorded plater government survey, its location by street number, if any there be, a description of all improvements located upon the land, and shall declare how said and has been used since same has belonged to the city, why it is desirable to sell serve, and that the city does declare and determine that it is for the best in a sts of the city that such lands and facilities be sold.
-The resolution declaring the such lands be sold shall state whether the sale shall be made to cash or to IS.
-Where the value of the land is determined by the city mm sion to be less than ten thousand dollars (\$10,000.00), the sale shall be for car Where the value of the land is determined by the city commistent to enceed terr thousand dollars (\$10,000.00), the city commission may sell to be for the try-five (25) percent cash and the balance upon terms, can instance the due yearly, not exceeding ten (10) years, with interest to be retermined by the city commission.
-The city shall sell, without competitive bidring, to the party making the best offer, but the city may reject any and all overs at a y time.
-Offers shall be accompanied by cashier's checks or centied over a payable to the city in an amount equal to at least ten (10) present of the offer.
-In no event shall the sale be for less than seventy-five (75) precent or the appraised value of the property as determined by the city commission - (b) Notice; offers.
-Within seven (7) drys, ther the adoption of the resolution, it shall be published by the try in or (1) issue of the official newspaper.
-Offers shall be accompanied by cashier's thecks or certified checks payable to the city in an amount equa to at least env(10) percent of the offer. - (c) Protests.
-During the prior intervening between the adoption of the resolution and the date of sale, taxpayers and registered electors of the city may protest or object to the sale, or propose other public uses for the said property, and the city commission may rescind its former action and repeal the resolution declaring the property should be sold, if it deems same expedient and proper. - (d) Authority to sell; cemetery lots excepted.
+The city commission shall adopt a resolution at a regular meeting of the city commission particularly describing the land by metes and bounds, reference to a recorded plat or government survey, its location by street number, if any there be, a description of all improvements located upon the land, and shall declare how said land has been used since same has belonged to the city, why it is desirable to sell same, and that the city does declare and determine that it is for the best interests of the city that such lands and facilities be sold.
+The resolution declaring that such lands be sold shall state whether the sale shall be made for cash or terms.
+Where the value of the land is determined by the city commission to be less than ten thousand dollars (\$10,000.00), the sale shall be for cash.
+Where the value of the land is determined by the city commission to exceed ten thousand dollars (\$10,000.00), the city commission may sell same for twenty-five (25) percent cash and the balance upon terms, with installments due yearly, not exceeding ten (10) years, with interest to be determined by the city commission.
+The city shall sell, without competitive bidding, to the party making the best offer, but the city may reject any and all offers at any time.
+Offers shall be accompanied by cashier's checks or certified checks payable to the city in an amount equal to at least ten (10) percent of the offer.
+In no event shall the sale be for less than seventy-five (75) percent of the appraised value of the property as determined by the city commission. - (b) Notice; offers.
+Within seven (7) days after the adoption of the resolution, it shall be published by the city in one (1) issue of the official newspaper.
+Offers shall be accompanied by cashier's checks or certified checks payable to the city in an amount equal to at least ten (10) percent of the offer. - (c) Protests.
+During the period intervening between the adoption of the resolution and the date of sale, taxpayers and registered electors of the city may protest or object to the sale, or propose other public uses for the said property, and the city commission may rescind its former action and repeal the resolution declaring the property should be sold, if it deems same expedient and proper. - (d) Authority to sell; cemetery lots excepted.
 Subject to the foregoing provisions, City of Fort Lauderdale is hereby empowered to sell and dispose of any lands, improvements, public buildings, recreational parks and other lands now owned or hereafter acquired by said city, and in the deed of conveyance may place